 - What is each family member’s educational experience?

-- What is each person’s personality?
+- And, what is each person’s personality?

 - What are their strengths and weaknesses?

-- What are their learning styles?
+- Also, what are their learning styles?

 - What are their interests?